 There has been a small but important change to the risk matrix used to assess the Construction Categories.
-For structures which are Importance Level 3 under the NCC, and with simple construction, the recommendation has changed from 'CC3' to 'CC2/CC3' with a note to allow engineers to specify CC2 where the construction is simple.
+For structures which are Importance Level 3 under the NCC, and with simple construction, the recommendation has changed from "CC3" to "CC2/CC3" with a note to allow engineers to specify CC2 where the construction is simple, as indicated in Figure 1.
 This small but important change will have significant impact on increasing the range of structures that CC2 fabricators can rightly work with.